-Note: Baseline levels for chickenpox and shingles presentations to WA ASPREN GPs per thousand consultations were calculated using the mean of weekly WA ASPREN data from week 1, 2018 to week 52, 2022.
+Note: Baseline levels for chickenpox and shingles presentations to WA ASPREN GPs per thousand consultations were calculated using the mean of weekly WA ASPREN data from week 1, 2019 to week 52, 2023.

-Chickenpox and shingles presentations to EDs increased in the past week (Figure 18).
+The number of chickenpox presentations to EDs decreased below the baseline in the past week and shingles presentations increased above the baseline (Figure 18).